zzuliys/daiyin/README_K4A.md

 ## Introduction

-**OrbbecSDK-K4A-Wrapper** is a cross platform (Linux and Windows) user mode SDK to read data from your Azure Kinect and orbbec device.
+**OrbbecSDK-K4A-Wrapper** is a cross platform (Linux and Windows) user mode SDK to read data from your orbbec device.
 **Support camera and platform:**  Orbbec Femto Mega: Windows10+, Ubuntu20.04+; x64 Orbbec Femto Bolt: Windows10+, Ubuntu18.04+; x64 Other Orbbec cameras and platforms without test, don't use it in production environment.